-The institution organizes its research around three broad topics: politics and security, trade, economics, and energy, and health.
+The institution organizes its research around three broad topics: politics and security; trade, economics, and energy; and international health.

 POLITICAL AND SECURITY AFFAIRS